readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 Among the others that C provides are  \t for tab,  \b for backspace,  \" for the double quote and \\ for the backslash itself.
 There is a complete list in Section 2.3.

 Exercise  1-1.
-Run  the  ``hello,  world''  program  on  your  system.
+Run  the  "hello,  world"  program  on  your  system.
 Experiment  with  leaving out parts of the program, to see what error messages you get.

 Exercise 1-2.
 Experiment to find out what happens when prints's argument string contains